 Dr. Montgomery joined St. Olaf College as Assistant Professor of History and Asian Studies in Fall 2018.
 Her research interests include the history of gender, sexuality, and the body; women’s history; the history of criminality and penology; and the history of science, medicine, technology, and drugs.

-In 2017, Dr. Montgomery launched a public history podcast with her colleague Dr. Melissa Brzycki — currently a Visiting Assistant Professor at Saint Mary’s University of Minnesota — called East Asia for All.
+In 2017, Dr. Montgomery also launched a public history podcast with her colleague Dr. Melissa Brzycki — Assistant Professor of History at Monmouth University — called East Asia for All.
 EAFA looks at how to approach East Asian popular culture as non-Asian fans, and strives to bring critical attention to issues such as cultural appropriation and the white-washing of Asian characters.
 In 2018, Drs.
 Montgomery and Brzycki began a secondary project called EAFA in the Classroom: Podcasting, Pedagogy, and Pop Culture.
 EAFA in the Classroom is a series of complete lesson plans for educators that can be adapted for both high school and college students featuring specific podcast episodes and building upon the many different historical, social, and cultural issues each episode introduces.